priyanka-sharma15/credit-card-application/index.md

 ### Credit card application details
 ### Set up
-Application is build in top of spring boot framework and use H2 in memory database to store records.
+Application is build in top of spring boot framework and use H2 in memory database.
 For code details see [GitHub branch details](https://github.com/priyanka-sharma15/credit-card-application/tree/main).
 ```
 1. Application having bellow end point.
     * [ ] Post a new card.